 The key point to remember about all these rollovers is that each type has its rules.
 A rollover usually doesn’t trigger taxes or raise tax complications, as long as you stay within the same tax category.8 That means you move a regular 401(k) into a traditional IRA and a Roth 401(k) into a Roth IRA.7

 Just be sure to check your 401(k) balance when you leave your job and decide on a course of action.
 Neglecting this task could leave you with a trail of retirement accounts at different employers—or even nasty tax penalties should your past employer send you a check that you did not reinvest appropriately in time.

 Calculate Your Time to Retirement with This Quiz

-Finding the right financial advisor that fits your needs doesn’t have to be hard.
+Finding the right financial advisor that fits your needs doesn’t have to be complicated.
 Contact us and let us know how we can help!